 2019 - 2020 Winter Stock Run Schedule

 All dates are subject to change and stock runs may be cancelled at any time due to construction, maintenance, winter weather, and or inadequate river-levels.
-Stock runs are not guaranteed events and patrons are therefore not assessed charges for stockwater when we are able to run.
+Stock runs are not guaranteed events and patrons are not charged for stockwater.
 Every year, the District has patrons ask for refunds when a stock run does not occur.
-Since the District does not charge for stock runs, nor can it guarantee them, it is standard procedure for reimbursement requests to be denied.
-Further, formal District policy is that ALL assessments are non-reimbursable due to budgetary restraints.
+Since the District does not charge for stock runs, nor can it guarantee them, it is standard procedure for such reimbursement requests to be denied.
 Patrons are encouraged to call and request stock water in advance of each tentative stock run to let us know their needs.
-We are not mind-readers and cannot assume that you need stock water unless you specifically request it!
+We cannot assume that you need stock water unless you specifically request it.
 The latest updates will be posted here, but for more real-time info, please call the District office or your Swalley ditch rider/field technician.

 - November 18 - 21, 2019 *Complete

 - February: 24th - 27th, 2020 *Complete

 - March 26 - 31, 2020 *In Progress

 STOCKRUN NOTICE: There will be no stock runs on the Rogers Lateral, Rogers-Sub Lateral, Riley Lateral, or Riley-Sub Lateral this winter as we will be shut down for piping construction November 2019 through March 2020.
 All other stock runs may be cancelled at any time due to weather, maintenance, for safety reasons, and or inadequate river-levels.
 Stock runs are not guaranteed events and patrons are not assessed charges for stockwater.
 Please contact the office for more info or concerns.